hhoikoo/multiuser-webchat/README.md

 - **Real-time messaging**: Instant message delivery using WebSockets
 - **Multi-user support**: Multiple users can chat simultaneously in a single room
+- **Message persistence**: Messages are stored in Redis Streams with configurable history retrieval
 - **Automatic reconnection**: Client automatically reconnects on connection loss with exponential backoff
-- **Scalable architecture**: Horizontally scalable using Redis pub/sub for inter-process communication
+- **Scalable architecture**: Horizontally scalable using Redis Streams for inter-process communication
 - **Load balancing**: Nginx reverse proxy with support for multiple backend instances
 - **Containerized deployment**: Full Docker Compose setup for easy deployment
 - **Health checks**: Built-in health monitoring for all services